learninglab-dev/the-resources/data/resources/people/mike-o/ATaleOfTwoTimelines.md

     * This is when we decided to produce this video as a model for the workshop (NOTE: This chunk of time will likely NOT be a part of your process).
   * **Script writing** (9:30 - 10:00)
     * I quickly wrote a script in about 30 minutes.
 This was essential to do first because it forced me to do a couple of things:
-      * Writing a script gave me a tangible scaffolding to support the rest of the video
+      * Writing a script gave me a tangible scaffolding to support the rest of the video.
       * It framed the overall duration of the video:
         * I wrote a draft of the script, and timed myself reading it (including dramatic pauses), knowing that I wanted it to be roughly one minute long.
-I then tweaked the language it a bit until it seemed to me to be moderately coherent and compelling, and fit roughly within that one minute time frame.
+I then tweaked the language until it seemed to be moderately coherent and compelling, and fit roughly within that one minute time frame.
-      * It made me think about what I need to capture (shot list!) so that I could visually support the script.
+      * It made me think about what I need to capture (shot list!) so that I could visually support the story.
   * **Brainstorming the shot list** (9:30 - 11:15)
     * NOTE: I did most of my shot list brainstorming during the 1/2 hour that I was writing the script, but if you look at the Gantt chart, you'll see that this part is extended until 11:15.
 The reason for this is that:
       * While you should always start out with a pre-planned shot list, you should also be vigilant during the recording process in keeping an eye out for additional visuals that would be compelling to capture.
-And while I did primarily focus on my pre-planned shot list, I also captured a few quick additional shots along the way that were positive additions to the video.
+And while I did primarily focus on my pre-planned shot list, I also captured a few quick, additional shots along the way that were positive additions to the video.

 #### Production (GREEN)
   * **Recording video** (10:00 - 11:15)
-    * I left myself a little over an hour (including a bit of travel time) for quickly capturing five visual elements that I wanted to capture to support the script:
+    * I left myself a little over an hour (including a bit of travel time) for quickly capturing five visual elements that I felt I needed to support the script:
-      * Recording a bunch of varied, still, 2-3 seconds video shots of empty urban landscapes for fostering a mood of profound isolation.
+      * A small collection of varied, static, 2-3 seconds video shots of empty urban landscapes for fostering a mood of loneliness and isolation
       * Selfie shots of me out walking in the city and returning to my home
-      * A shot of me returning into my kitchen through my back door.
+      * A shot of me returning to my kitchen through the back door
       * A shot of me dumping my backpack on the kitchen counter
       * A shot of me waking up in bed
   * **Recording narration** (11:15 - 11:30)